SorinXV/vscode-settings/README.md

 # Vscode Extensions

-Instead of uploading the whole folders, here's the commands to get each separately.
+Instead of uploading the whole folder, here's the commands to get each extension separately.

 ```bash
 code --install-extension bladnman.auto-align